PolRF/LM/README.md

 - [ ] New SOTA AdamW optimizer
 - [ ] Take a look at chinchilla (https://arxiv.org/pdf/2205.14135.pdf)
 - [x] Implement flash attention to speed up training
+- [ ] Use a larger dataset to avoid overfitting
 - [ ] Implement caching for the attention mechanism (across the model)
 - [ ] Dynamic learning rate
 - [ ] Implement checkpoints